Cougars at Risk

 Cougars are the most elusive and least aggressive of the world's large cats.
 They are afraid of people and do not recognize or seek us out as prey.
 They want to avoid you and not be seen.
 In fact, you are seen by cougars a lot more frequently than you see them.

-Only 20 people have been killed by cougars in U.S. and Canada in the last 120 years.
+Only 24 people have been killed by cougars in U.S. and Canada since 1890.
 On the list of the 10 animals most likely to cause death, they are number nine!
 Deer are the most dangerous animals, followed by horses.
 See top 10 animals most likely to cause death

 In fact, you are at far greater risk from being shot by a hunter, killed by lightning, bees, dogs, or cattle.
 For perspective, every year approximately 1,000 people in the U.S. and Canada are shot by hunters, 100 fatally.
 In Oregon, five people were shot by hunters in 2011, two fatally.
 See list of Oregon hunting victims (as of mid-Nov.
 2011)